UBC-MDS/DSCI-532_2024_1_TBtracker/README.md

 2. **Navigate to the Project Directory**

-    After cloning, change into the project directory:
+    Once you've cloned the repository, switch to the project directory by running the following command in your terminal:

     ```bash
     cd DSCI-532_2024_1_TBtracker